All the information that's hidden in the Elite competition code

-The competition flags at location COK track three vital bits of information that get encoded into the final competition code.
+The competition flags in variable COK track three vital bits of information that get encoded into the final competition code.
 They are as follows:

-- Bit 2 is set if this commander file has ever been saved by the disc version of BBC Micro Elite.
-It is also set by the 6502 Second Processor version, but this version was launched after the competition expired, so presumably the authors just reused the disc version's save routine code
+- Bit 2 is set if this commander file has ever been saved by the first release of the disc version of BBC Micro Elite.
+This is the version with the famous refund bug, where trying to buy a laser that you already owned would affect your credit balance; the same version also has a bug where asteroids never spawn.
+This bit is also set by the 6502 Second Processor version, but this version was launched after the competition expired, so presumably the authors just reused the disc version's save routine code.

-- Bit 3 is set if this commander file has ever been saved by the Acorn Electron version of Elite
+- Bit 3 is set if this commander file has ever been saved by the Electron version of Elite.

-- Bits 4-6 are not set by any of the above versions, but if they are set in the commander file, the platform is reported as "Something else??" by UNPACK
+- Bits 4 and 6 are not set by any of the above versions, but if they are set in the commander file, the platform is reported as "Something else??" by UNPACK.

 The competition flag is buried within the competition code that players had to copy onto the competition postcard, so now let's look at the competition code.